 Traditionally, the final day of BRX is spent preparing for a sweat lodge, a ceremony that is often the highlight of the Expeditioners experience.
 Campers will work with the leaders to prepare the lodge, build and maintain the fire, and support one another.
 Like all GRP activities, the sweat lodge is a “challenge by choice” event.
 Campers are encouraged to participate at the level they feel most comfortable.

 The Blue Ridge Expedition’s base camp home is next to the continental divide, tucked in beside Reasonover Creek in a wonderful micro-climate where summer temperatures rarely get uncomfortably hot.
 The heart of this Expedition’s home is a large group shelter which provides space for programs, meal preparation, and a campfire setting.
-To the east is a boys shelter and to the west is a girls shelter.
+To the east and west are two different sleeping shelters.
 These shelters are elevated off the ground and have canvas walls to protect participants from the elements.
 A leader stays with the participants at each site.
 Both of these shelters are a short walk from the group shelter.

 Arrive at Green River Preserve base camp and walk the short distance to the Blue Ridge Expeditions base camp called Reasonover.